torshin5ergey/roadmapsh-simple-monitoring/README.md

 - [x] Customize at least one aspect of the dashboard (e.g., add a new chart or modify an existing one).
 - [x] Set up an alert for a specific metric (e.g., CPU usage above 80%).
 - [x] `setup.sh`: A shell script to install Netdata on a new system.
-- [ ] `test_dashboard.sh`: Script to put some load on the system and test the monitoring dashboard.
+- [x] `test_dashboard.sh`: Script to put some load on the system and test the monitoring dashboard.
-- [ ] `cleanup.sh`: Script to clean up the system and remove the Netdata agent.
+- [x] `cleanup.sh`: Script to clean up the system and remove the Netdata agent.

 ## Prerequisites

 - Linux OS (AlamLinux 9.5 Minimal)
+- `stress` package installed

 ## Step-By-Step